 Girl Power Hour is currently organized and operated by Darnell Sue and a board of local entrepreneurs and business women.

-Darnell is a purveyor of networking and style.
-She is the Founder of Girl Power Hour, a movement that strives to empower, celebrate and inspire women by building community with networking events, mentoring and various resources.
-Her background resides in TV, Radio and Print Media and of course, event planning.
+Darnell is the Founder of Girl Power Hour, a movement that strives to empower, celebrate and inspire women by building community with networking events, mentoring and various resources.
+Her background resides in TV, Radio, Print Media and Event Planning.
 She studied at Washington State University and the American Intercontinental University in London, England, graduating with a double major in Marketing and International Business in 2002.
-She’s been nominated for the Puget Sound Business Journal’s Top 40 Under 40 twice, was chosen as a city insider for the MSN re:discover Project where they dubbed her “The Queen of Networking,” was recently attended the British Airways Face of Opportunity conference in New York and London as one of the 250 winners from around the country and she’s represented Glamour Magazine as a Glambassador for the past 4 years.
-Darnell enjoys bringing women together to foster relationships and self-confidence, supporting local women’s charities, mentoring women, shoe shopping and DJ’ing.
+Darnell is passionate about connecting women and her philanthropic work She’s been featured in numerous articles, radio and TV shows and she has emceed several events.
+She’s been nominated for the Puget Sound Business Journal’s Top 40 Under 40 three times, was chosen as a city insider for the MSN re:discover Project where they dubbed her “The Queen of Networking,” she attended the British Airways Face of Opportunity conference in New York and London as one of 250 winners from around the country and she’s represented Glamour Magazine as a Glambassador since 2008, she’s been writing the Girl About Town blog for the Seattle PI since 2007.
+Darnell enjoys traveling, writing, cooking and EDM.
+Follower her on Twitter for more.

 Zong is a marketing professional of all trades.
 Originally from the Northwest Zong considers herself an East Coast Gal with a Northwest Heart.
 She spent over seven years in New England and returned to Seattle in 2008.
 Her background is in marketing, media research, and economic development.
 Her passion is building connections, working with entrepreneurs, and marketing.
 Currently she is with the Washington Technology Industry Association, where she works directly with tech companies ranging from start-up to enterprise.
 She sits on the Marketing Committee for the Renton School District, is a Member of The Washington Policy Center Young Professional Program, and mentors DECA Students.
 She is dedicated to growing and marketing Girl Power Hour’s brand locally and across the country while developing new programs and improving the events.
 She is ecstatic to be a Power Team Member!
 Her secret powers are graphic design, wedding veil designer, and DIY enthusiast.